Socializing begins at 7:00 pm and the program begins at 7:30 pm, unless otherwise noted.

 The buffet dinner will be followed by the announcement of raffle winners, the recognition of our 2017 Carol Logue Biblio-Fellowship Award winner, and auction winners collecting their treasures.

 Aldus Society member and guest dinner tickets are $45 per person.
 Tickets for non-members are $55.
 Only 100 tickets will be sold.
 Members of The Aldus Society and their guests are given priority.
-If you are not a member of The Aldus Society and would like to receive an invitation, please contact Debra Jul at firstname.lastname@example.org no later than September 30th so she can add you to the invitation list.
+Please contact Debra Jul at firstname.lastname@example.org with any questions about the event.

 The Aldus Society is a non-profit organization that hosts literary programs in Central Ohio.
 We celebrate the many facets of text and image through various media, but principally the book—past, present and future.
 Our monthly programs at the Thurber Center are free and open to the public.
 Members enjoy additional special programs and social events during the year.